waku-org/specs/standards/core/sync.md

 ## Session Flow
-A client initiate a session with a server by sending a `SyncPayload` with only the `negentropy` field set.
+A client initiate a session with a server by sending a `SyncPayload` with only the `negentropy` field set to it.
-This field MUST contain the first negentropy payload created by the client for this session.
+This field MUST contain
+the first negentropy payload
+created by the client
+for this session.

 The server receives a `SyncPayload`.
 A new negentropy payload is computed from the received one.